- About this page:

 On January 1, 2010, the Albany Police Department began a year-long celebration of 150 years of "Excellence through Service."
 Oregon became a state just one year before the Albany Police Department was established.
 The 150-year commemorative badge features the Oregon seal in the middle of a five-point star.
 A ribbon-style banner displays the badge owner's name, rank, and badge number.

-The City purchased 3.69 acres of land, located on the west side of Pacific Boulevard between 24th and 29th Avenues, on December 21, 2009, and the Albany Police Department moved to their current station at 2600 Pacific Boulevard SW in the fall of 2017.
+The City purchased 3.69 acres of land in December 2009, and the Albany Police Department moved to their current station at 2600 Pacific Boulevard SW in December 2017.